stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 Summarizing, the TESCREAL philosophies are characterized by having little regard for human worth and dignity.
 It comes at no surprise that they exaggerate machine competence and make people feel small, intimidated and worthless.
 But this is philosophy, not inevitable science.
 If TESCREAL is not your world view, there is considerably less to fear about AI.

 ![TEDx sunrise](http://stdm.github.io/images/TEDx/tedx-sunrise.jpg)
+*Images: tawanlubfah © 123RF.com, used with permission under the relevant license; Colourbox, © Kostyantin Pankin*

 So how not to fear AI?
 It begins with the realisation that **the AI you fear does not exist**.
 AI is a tool.
 If that helps, rename AI to  "EI" - Extended Intelligence, as we have recently argued in an article [9].
 Because extending our own human capabilities is all AI can do: Help us to improve our lives.
 Not replace us.
 So an insurmountable categorical difference remains: Agency ultimately stays with us, for the better or worse.